twitchsnitchdotcom/traided/README.md

 ## Running the project from your IDE

-Navigate to the `org.vaadin.spring.tutorial.TutorialApplication` class and run it as a Java application.
+Navigate to the `TutorialApplication` class and run it as a Java application.